aadarsh1810/JAVA/Assignment-1/Readme.md

 power, mean, variance.
 Implement a separate Calculator class to include all related function inside that class. (mean calculation: program reads numbers from the keyboard, summing them in the process until the user enters the string “end”.
 It then stops input & displays the avg. of numbers)

+main() method: This is the main method of the program that executes when the program runs.
+It takes input from the user and performs the corresponding calculation based on the user's choice.

+Scanner class: This class is used to read input from the user.
+It is imported at the beginning of the code with the java.util.* import statement.

+Math class: This class provides various mathematical functions, such as sqrt and pow, used in the code.
+It is imported at the beginning of the code with the java.lang.* import statement.

+switch statement: This statement is used to execute a block of code based on the value of a variable.
+In this code, the variable is i, which represents the user's choice.